 3. Visit during the shoulder season

-If visiting Chicago during the winter is not your cup of tea, but you still want to save some money, try going during the shoulder season (April-May and September-October).
+If visiting Chicago during the winter is not your cup of tea, but you still want to save some money, try going during the shoulder season.
+This is April-May and September-October.

 Spring and Fall are beautiful times to explore Chicago’s popular attractions.
-Even though the city is busier during the peak and shoulder seasons, I highly recommend buying the Chicago CityPASS.
-This discount booklet gives you FREE entry to the city’s top 5 attractions and allows you to skip the long line-ups.
+Even though the city is busier during this time of year, you can skip the long line ups at attractions with the Chicago CityPASS.
 It’s perfect for those who want to save money and time when visiting Chicago.

 My must-have Chicago accessories: